pglet/website/blog/2020-10-05-what-is-pglet.md

 ## Pglet to the rescue

-What if we give developers a set of full-featured UI primitives (components) and the way to arrange/query those components on a page?
+What if we give developers a set of full-featured UI primitives (controls) and the way to arrange/query the state of those controls on a page?

 ...Pglet is a canvas, or hub, if you will, where your program and users interact/work together...